shivesh01/HEATMAP/README.md

 # Step 3.
 Violin Plot

-*A Violin Plot is used to visualize the distribution of the data and its probability density.
-Show the distribution shape of the data.*
+*Violin plot allows to visualize the distribution of a numeric variable for one or several groups.
+Each ‘violin’ represents a group or a variable.
+The shape represents the density estimate of the variable: the more data points in a specific range, the larger the violin is for that range.*

 Data-set required [tips](https://cloud-1oaqj43if.vercel.app/0tips.csv "click to download")

-*Here, we need two libraries namely matplotlib and seaborn and you know how to import the library.
-Right?😉* *Go ahead and do it*
+*Here, we need two libraries, namely Matplotlib and Seaborn, and you know how to import the library.*
 ```python
 import matplotlib.pyplot as plt
 import seaborn as sns